ox-vgg/wise/README.md

   <p>
     <img src="docs/assets/wise_logo.svg" alt="wise-logo" width="160px" height="70px"/>
     <br>
     WISE is a search engine for images, videos, and audio powered by multimodal AI, allowing you to quickly and easily search through large collections of audiovisual media.
 You can search using natural language, an uploaded image/audio file, or a combination of these modalities.
+Use WISE locally on your own collections of images/videos.
   </p>
 </div>